2026 in public domain: Entering the public domain in countries with life + 70 years

+The literature of Thomas Mann entered the public domain in Europe in 2026.
+He is also part of the first wave of authors to enter the public domain in Australia in twenty years.

 With the exception of Belarus (Life + 50 years) and Spain (which has a copyright term of Life + 80 years for creators that died before 1987), a work enters the public domain in Europe 70 years after the creator's death, if it was published during the creator's lifetime.
 For previously unpublished material, those who publish it first will have the publication rights for 25 years.
 The same term applies in much of South America, and parts of western Africa.
+As such, the works of all authors who died in 1955 entered the European public domain in 2026.

-2026 marks the first year since 2006 that works will enter the public domain in Australia, which changed its copyright term length from a "plus 50" law to a "plus 70" law in 2004.
-The list is sorted alphabetically and includes a notable work of the creator that entered the public domain on 1 January 2026.
+2026 marks the first year since 2005 that works entered the public domain in Australia, which changed its copyright term length from a "plus 50" law to a "plus 70" law in 2004, as stated in Australia's own section below.